Jonathan-Cen/Groundwater-Level-Correction-Program/README.md

 ## Instructions
-1. Ensure all the input spreadsheets are in the same folder as the python scripts.
+1. Fill in your data in the input spreadsheets following the templates given in the **input** folder
 2. Double click Run_Program.py to launch the program
 3. When the program is launched, you should see a command window and a control panel as follows: